Eve of Naharon

-Eve of Naharon (Eva de Naharon) is the skeleton of a 20– to 25-year-old human female found in the Naharon section of the underwater cave Sistema Naranjal in Mexico near the town of Tulum, around 80 mi south west of Cancún.
+Eve of Naharon (Eva de Naharon) is the skeleton of a 20– to 25-year-old human female found in the Naharon section of the underwater cave Sistema Naranjal in Mexico near the town of Tulum, around 80 mi southwest of Cancún.
 The Naranjal subsystem is a part of the larger Sistema Ox Bel Ha.
 The skeleton is carbon dated to 13,600 years ago, which makes it one of the oldest documented human finds in the Americas.

 Other skeletons found within the cave are said to be between 11,000 and 14,000 years old.
 Whilst radiocarbon dating might be inaccurate due to the marine effect, similar results have been obtained by uranium–thorium dating.

 Discovery

 The remains of Eve of Naharon were discovered and reported to the National Institute of Anthropology and History (INAH) by Octavio del Río in 2000 during the archaeological exploration of Naharon, a cenote located 80 mi southwest of Cancun.
 The project, co-directed by Arturo Gonzales, Carmen Rojas, and Octavio del Río, was part of the first archaeological catalog of cenotes and caves in Quintana Roo.
 Later, the project grew to an archeological atlas that included all of the known cenotes in the Yucatan Peninsula.
 González, director of the Desert Museum in Saltillo, Mexico said, "We don't know how [the people whose remains were found in the caves] arrived and whether they came from the Atlantic, the jungle, or inside the continent, but we believe these finds are the oldest yet to be found in the Americas and may influence our theories of how the first people arrived."
 González and his team spent a total of four years excavating the remains, and their discovery raised questions as to where the first Americans may have originated.